Understanding Patient Experience: Best Practices and Lessons from HCAHPS Successes

 For purposes of this article, we’ll use the definition of patient experience advanced by the patient experience consultancy The Beryl Institute: “The sum of all interactions, shaped by an organization’s culture, that influence patient perceptions across the continuum of care.”
 It’s a purposefully broad definition of patient experience intended to cover the gamut of efforts to create positive patient interactions.

-As for best practices in patient experience, the Association for Patient Experience defines a “best practice” in patient experience as a technique or methodology that has reliably proven to lead to a desired result.
+As for best practices in patient experience, the Association for Patient Experience defines a “best practice” inpatient experience as a technique or methodology that has reliably proven to lead to a desired result.
 At a minimum, according to the Association for Patient Experience, it should:

 Lessons from HCAHPS Successes